Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 [Reference](https://www.scaler.com/topics/python/tuples-in-python/)

 #### Q165.
-Consider the following code snippet that uses decorators to calculate the execution time of `execution_fn` function:
+Consider the following code snippet that uses decorators to calculate the execution time of the `execution_fn` function:

 ```python
 import functools